-In total, it is assumed that there are seven Jack the Ripper victims.
-We visited four of the seven locations, including two of where the “canonical five” (the ones who are believed to be the only victims of Jack the Ripper) were murdered: Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly.
+In total, it’s assumed that there are seven Jack the Ripper victims.
+We visited four of the seven locations, including where two of the “canonical five” (the ones who are believed to be the only victims of Jack the Ripper) were murdered: Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and Mary Jane Kelly.

 1. Osborn Street

-Emma Elizabeth Smith – April 3rd, 1888.
-The first of the “Whitechapel murders”, as the series of crimes was known by the Metropolitan Police before.
+The first of the “Whitechapel murders,” as the series of crimes was known by the Metropolitan Police before.
 Usually linked to gang violence, not to Jack the Ripper.
-From all the locations, this was the only one where I felt “at peace”.
+From all the locations, this was the only one where I felt “at peace.”

 2. Gunthorpe Street